bismuthfoundation/BismuthCore/Reference/Dev.md

 - Utils/convert_db.py
   First tests of db conversion to assess gain of storage space as well as alternatives storage format.

-- Utils/node_test.py
+- Utils/bisnode.py
-  Non working draft of a Bismuth node.
+  Non working draft of a Bismuth node/daemon.

+## Client

+- Use Antimony